 Picking the perfect date for your holiday party

-There are three Saturdays in the entire holiday season.
+There are four Saturdays in the entire holiday season.
 Seriously.
 The good news, though, is that there are plenty of other opportune times to host a holiday party—you don’t just have to wait until the weekend.
 If you’ve got a holiday event in mind and need to know the magic hour for it or if you have a limited timeframe and need to know how to fill it, here’s how to host it brilliantly.

 When to host a family-friendly holiday party with kids